Skip to main content

 Small Business Rate Relief (SBRR) Grace Period

-The government has extended the SBRR grace period from one to three years, meaning businesses will now remain eligible for SBRR on their first property for three years after expanding into a second property.
+The government has extended the SBRR grace period from one to three years, meaning businesses will now remain eligible for SBRR on their first property for three years after expanding into a second property, following certain conditions are met.

 Electric Vehicle (EV) charge points